Government agencies and officials rely on NAEGA as their vehicle for communicating policies and programs to the export grain industry.

 The International Grain Trade Coalition is an unincorporated coalition of 22 national and international non-profit trade associations and councils involving more than 8,000 members who’s purpose is to convene significant expertise and representation to provide advice to governments from a global perspective on the commercial requirements and economics of the world’s food, feed and processing industries, including but not limited to implementation of the Cartegena Protocol on biosafety.
 NAEGA is a founding member of the IGTC and NAEGA president and CEO Gary Martin serves as the IGTC’s president.

-Public Letters are statements, questions and requests to government and international organizations that present the NAEGA point of view on subjects related the export of U.S. grains and oilseeds.
-They are generally available under Policy Statements & Comments.
+NAEGA submits statements, questions and requests to government and international organizations that present the NAEGA point of view on subjects related the export of grains and oilseeds.
+Additionally NAEGA publishes policy papers on key issues impacting the trade.
+These public documents will be made available on the in-development Policy Statements & Comments page.

-Notices to the Trade are public documents issued by NAEGA to inform industry of actions and decisions that have been made by other entities that may effect the export of U.S. Grains and Oilseeds.
+Notices to the Trade are public documents issued by NAEGA to inform industry of actions and decisions that have been made by other entities that may impact the trade of Grains and Oilseeds.

-If you are interested in Exporting Grain from the US we recommend you investigate the websites of the American Soybean Association, The U.S. Grains Council, U.S. Wheat Associates and the USDA Foreign Agriculture Service.
+If you are interested in exporting grain from North America we recommend you investigate the websites of the American Soybean Association, The U.S. Grains Council, U.S. Wheat Associates and the USDA Foreign Agriculture Service.
 These organizations maintain export and import assistance information that you might find valuable.

-Additional information can be found at the websites of the U.S. grain export industry, also listed on the Current Members page of the Membership Section.
+Additional information can be found at the websites of the North American grain export industry, also listed on the Current Members page of the Membership Section.

 Publications provide information and commentary on industry issues, developments and events affecting the export grain industry.